jeannadark/whale_tail_identifier/README.md

 ### Dataset Split

-Since the generated data was too large handle, the training was performed on a randomly sample of the data, representing 2,572 different whale categories, with an 80-20 split into train (35K images) and validation sets (9K images).
+Since the generated data was too large to handle, the training was performed on a random sample of data, representing 2,572 different whale categories, with an 80%-20% split into train (35K images) and validation sets (9K images).

 ### Training

 A 9-layered convolutional neural network was used to train on the preprocessed data.
-After training for 20 epochs, the accuracy achieved on the validation set approximated 63%, which is a lot higher than the "naive" training on the original data without synthetic images and with the "new_whale" category present.
+After training for 20 epochs, the accuracy achieved on the validation set approximated 63%, which is a lot higher than the "naive" training on the original data without synthetic images and with the "new_whale" category present (accuracy of appx.
+40%).

 The curve below represents an almost exponential increase in model accuracy.